MaJerle/lwesp/docs/api-reference/esp/input.rst

 Input module
 ============

-Input module is used to input received data from *ESP* device to *ESP-AT-Lib* middleware part.
+Input module is used to input received data from *ESP* device to *LwESP* middleware part.
 ``2`` processing options are possible:

 * Indirect processing with :cpp:func:`lwesp_input` (default mode)